 Implications

-The point that SVC and RFC models show good overall performance in predicting the LoC event of a patient in the phase of anaesthesia induction under TCI implies several benefits from the clinical point of view.
+The point that SVC and RFC models show good overall performance in predicting the LoC event of a patient during anaesthesia inductionmeans several benefits from a clinical point of view.

 First of all, the clinical support to practitioners with a model being trained with huge amounts of historical data goes in the direction of personalised medicine, if the model is correctly trained with balanced and unbiased data.
-This way practitioners can obtain an immediate second opinion from analysed data from the past which due to human capacities and data dimensions could have never been taken into consideration as a whole.
+This way practitioners can obtain a fast and unbiased information regarding LOC coming from already collected data that has been analysed to provide predictive ability.

 On the other hand, the digitalisation LoC evaluation is a first step to minimise the contact of medical professionals with the patient under general anaesthesia, an especially interesting implication regarding infective transmissible pathologies such as SARS CoV-2.

 Finally, the same digitalisation of this duty is interesting from the process automation point of view.
-Not from a labour intrusion perspective; even though prediction of intraoperative events can be of clinical usefulness it does not pretend to replace practitioners’ labour, but rather improve surgical performances and practitioners comfort.
-Also, these predictive capacities are a young first step towards a partially automated anaesthesia process, that even though it would never be desirable, could be of crucial interest in extreme situations where no medical professionals are available, such as in war zones, remote locations, spatial stations etc.
+Automation and prediction does not mean taking away decision abilities from the attending anesthesiologist but rather providing another source of information to support the process of decision making.
+Even though prediction of intraoperative events can be of clinical usefulness it does not pretend to replace practitioners’ work, but rather improve surgical performances and practitioners comfort.
+Also, these predictive capacities constitute an initialfirst step towards a partially automated anaesthesia process, that even though it would never be desirable, could be of crucial interest in extreme situations where no medical professionals are available, such as in war zones, remote locations, spatial stations etc.

 Limitations